-From that description, it becomes clear why content moderation is important; none of us want to encounter insulting or illegal content on a daily basis.
-However, it leaves out an essential factor to understand what content moderation is: the severity of the effects of the job on their mental health.
+From that description, it becomes clear why content moderation is important: none of us want to encounter insulting or illegal content on a daily basis.
+However, this description leaves out an essential factor for understanding what content moderation is: the severity of the effects of the job on moderators' mental health.
 There is more to the job of content moderation than just removing harmful content.